shteeven/swisspairing/README.txt

   swiss-pairing function, which ensures the players are paired fairly and relatively evenly throughout a tournament and that no players match more than once or have two rounds with a 'bye'.
+  Future plans: Complexity is quadratic.
+If some way to call all possible pairs from database at one time, the run time for large data sets would be greatly reduced.
+As of now, all test pass with data sets of ____ in ____ ms:
+  18: 2791
+  36: 4844
+  72: 9949
+  144: 8573
+  288: 145,975

   How does it work?
   ------------------